Skip Navigation

 The Cleveland Guardians: Empowering Small Businesses and Building a Stronger Community

 In spring of 2022, the Cleveland Guardians selected Mortenson to serve as Construction Manager at Risk for renovations to Progressive Field.
-The partnership largely focuses on maximizing local and diverse business enterprise participation with targeted diversity, equity and inclusion goals for the renovation projects – initiatives that both Mortenson and the Guardians strongly prioritize.
+The partnership largely focuses on maximizing small and local business enterprise participation for the renovation projects – initiatives that both Mortenson and the Guardians strongly prioritize.

-“What’s great about the Guardians is how hands-on they are with community empowerment,” says Lynn Littlejohn, vice president of community empowerment at Mortenson.
+“What’s great about the Guardians is how hands-on they are with community empowerment,” says Lynn Littlejohn, retired Vice President of Community Empowerment at Mortenson.
 “The actions they’re taking for education and outreach span beyond benefitting the project and are focused on supporting the greater Cleveland community in the long run.”

-As part of the selection process, the Guardians insisted on a partnership – at the leadership level – with one or more local, minority and/or female-owned construction companies.
-Mortensen subsequently chose Independence Construction and The AKA Team to be Associate Construction Managers, allowing for daily collaboration with Cleveland-based companies that understand the benefits and challenges of supplier diversity and workforce participation when building out a project.
+As part of the selection process, the Guardians insisted on a partnership – at the leadership level – with one or more small, local and/or disadvantaged construction companies.
+Mortenson subsequently chose Independence Construction and The AKA Team to be Associate Construction Managers.
+This approach fostered collaboration with Cleveland-based companies that understand the benefits and challenges of workforce participation when building out a project.

 It takes a shared vision and a team effort to make impactful change, and the Cleveland Guardians project has produced a winning playbook.